10 most important events for Central Asia in 2018

 May be interesting:

-On 2nd of April, Iskander Akylbayev, Executive Director of Kazakhstan Council on International Relations (KCIR) gave a lecture at the Carnegie Endowment for International Peace (Washington DC, USA) and presented the latest analytical overview "10 most important events (trends) for Central Asia in 2019" published by the KCIR.
+On 9th of January, Kazakhstan Council on International Relations presented its annual analytical overview on "10 most important events for Central Asia in 2018" during the expert meeting.